xrsheffield/website-1/content/events/_index.md

 cover_image: null
 categories:
   - events
-expirydate: 2024-11-11T20:16:00.000Z
+expirydate: 2024-11-12T20:16:00.000Z
 summary: List of Events
 ---

-**An up to date list of events is on our [Events Calendar (doc)](https://docs.google.com/document/d/1-QC-x6TBCDtcJFbvCvFQ3Wx5kViYzoGfx6NigX-P7UQ/edit).
+**An up to date list of events is shown below.
 Join [our mailing list](/contact/) or come to one of our regular [Monday meetings](/#monday-meetings-at-union-street) to keep informed.**

 We meet weekly on Monday evenings and everyone is welcome.
 [Find out more..](/#next-meeting)